Sequential Ensemble Transform for Bayesian Inverse Problems: Introduction

+Our main contributions are as follows.
+We propose the Sequential Ensemble Transform (SET) algorithm, an interacting particle methodology inspired from the data-assimilation literature \cite{Reich2013}, for Bayesian inversion.
+Unlike most interacting particle methods that rely on resampling approaches, the SET method is based on optimal transportation.
+We demonstrate empirically that this leads to an algorithm that is less affected by particle degeneracy, and requires less computational effort to converge, than more standard SMC approaches when used in complex settings where designing efficient Markov mutation kernels is not trivial.
+We make SET practical, especially for complex applications, by providing several adaptation strategies for automating the choice of tuning parameters.
+Finally, we establish conditions under which, in the limit when the number of particles approaches infinity, the SET method is provably consistent, i.e., the sequence of particle approximations produced by the SET converges weakly towards the underlying target distribution.

 The article is structured as follows.
-In Section \ref{sec:problemStatement}, PDE-constrained Bayesian inverse problems are briefly introduced.
+In Section \ref{sec:problemStatement}, PDE-constrained Bayesian inverse problems are briefly described.
 An overview of particle methods and importance sampling is presented in Section \ref{sec:particlemethods}.
-Section \ref{subsec:optimaltrans} introduces the concept of optimal transport and describes the SET method, as well as its asymptotic properties.
-Finally, Section \ref{sec:numerical} presents various numerical results including a Gaussian case and an inverse problem with non-linear forward maps.
+Section \ref{subsec:optimaltrans} presents the concept of optimal transport and describes the main components of SET method, as well as their asymptotic properties.
+Section \ref{subsec.SET} describes the SET methods in details, as well as several adaptive strategies that can be used to automate several aspects of the method.
+Finally, Section \ref{sec:numerical} presents various numerical results, including a Bayesian inverse problem with a non-linear forward map.
 Section \ref{sec:conclusions} concludes the paper and discusses future work.